 Team Red had officially confirmed that AMD 3D V-Cache ZEN 3 Ryzen CPU based on Zen 3 architecture with 3D V-Cache will be arriving to the AM4 platform in the first quarter of next year.
 These CPUs could deliver 15 percent higher performance thanks to the V-Cache technology.

-It is expected that AMD would introduce some price cuts on its existing Zen 3 lineup CPUs to make them more competitive vs Intel’s lineup.
+It is expected that AMD will introduce some price cuts on its existing Zen 3 lineup CPUs to make them more competitive vs. Intel’s lineup.
 Intel will carry a major platform advantage over AMD with the addition of DDR5 & PCI Express 5.0 technologies though those come at a cost.
-AMD’s real answer to Alder Lake and its very own refresh, known as Raptor Lake, will come in Q4 2022 in the form of Zen 4 based Raphael chips.
+AMD’s real answer to Alder Lake and its very own refresh, known as Raptor Lake, will come in Q4 2022 in the form of Zen4-based Raphael chips.